jamesleiner/jamesleiner.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at the [Statistics and Data Science Department at Carnegie Mellon University](http://stat.cmu.edu/) working with [Aaditya Ramdas](http://stat.cmu.edu/~aramdas/) on problems in selective inference and multiple testing.
+I am a first year Ph.D student in the[Statistics and Data Science Department at Carnegie Mellon University](http://stat.cmu.edu/) working with [Aaditya Ramdas](http://stat.cmu.edu/~aramdas/) on problems in selective inference and multiple testing.

 Here is my [Curriculum Vitae](https://jamesleiner.github.io/files/jleiner-cv.pdf).

 # Education
-* B.A. in Mathematics and Economics, University of Chicago, 2013
+* Ph.D in Statistics, Carnegie Mellon University, 2021 (expected)
 * M.S. in Statistics, University of Chicago, 2021
-* Ph.D in Statistics, GitHub University, 2018 (expected)
+* B.A. in Mathematics and Economics, University of Chicago, 2013